sampsyo/cs6120/content/blog/2019-11-13-trace-gen-llvm/index.md

 | synthetic | 39 | 12 | 69

 We see a reduction in the number of instructions generated for all programs with branches and inline-able functions.

+We also executed the traces as standalone functions to check correctness.
+For each benchmark, we compared the output of a single loop iteration of the original loop and compared it the output of the trace for the same input.
+In all case, the result was equivalent between the original loop and trace.